turesheim/eclipse-launcher/README.md

 ## License

-Copyright © 2012-2015 Torkild Ulvøy Resheim.
+Copyright © 2012-2018 Torkild Ulvøy Resheim and contributors.
 All rights reserved.
-This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 which accompanies this distribution, and is available at http://www.eclipse.org/legal/epl-v10.html
+This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0 which accompanies this dis8ribution, and is available at http://www.eclipse.org/legal/epl-v10.html